Andrea-Bruno/fast-multiplication-algorithm/README.md

 In the 1980s, he began developing early artificial intelligence algorithms, including a chess engine that was published in the magazine *CHIP*.
 Unlike traditional brute-force engines, his software was powered by a self-designed AI logic, demonstrating a pioneering approach to intelligent computation.

 The mathematical and algorithmic work presented in this repository did not require extensive effort or formal tools.
-In fact, the core innovation—the fast multiplication algorithm—was conceived intuitively during sleep, without the need for pen, paper, or prolonged analysis.
-This intuitive process reflects Andrea’s unique cognitive style and his ability to internalize and synthesize complex systems with minimal external input.
+In fact, the core innovationâ€”the fast multiplication algorithmâ€”was conceived intuitively during sleep, without the need for pen, paper, or prolonged analysis.
+This intuitive process reflects Andreaâ€™s unique cognitive style and his ability to internalize and synthesize complex systems with minimal external input.

 Through this project, Andrea Bruno aims not only to contribute to the advancement of AI computation, but also to establish a clear and enduring association between his name and the intellectual property he has created.